Servant leadership: Critiques of Greenleaf

 Various critiques of servant leadership have been made.
 In one such critique, Sendjaya and Sarros used the same Bible account as Akuchie, and made the claim that Jesus Christ, not Greenleaf, introduced the notion of servant leadership to everyday human endeavor.
 They argued that this leadership principle was so important to Christianity that it was captured by all four Gospel writers (Matthew, Mark, Luke, John).
 The researchers argued that servant leaders have a particular view of themselves as stewards who are entrusted to develop and empower followers to reach their fullest potential.
-However, Sendjaya and Sarros research work did not propose a testable framework nor did this work distinguish between this and other leadership styles.
+However, Sendjaya and Sarros' research work did not propose a testable framework nor did this work distinguish between this and other leadership styles.

 Feminist scholars have noted that servant leadership is based on patriarchal approaches to leadership, noting that leadership discourse in general is attributed with masculinity.
 Similarly, Black scholars have pointed out how notions of servants as being subjugated and mistreated is largely absent from servant leadership discourse.
-Black scholars also note that although Greenleaf attributes his ideas to Herman Hesse, Martin Luther King Jr. preached similar approaches and was a contemporary of Greenleaf in the United States, but King is never mentioned in any of Greenleaf's original works.
+Black scholars also note that although Greenleaf attributes his ideas to Hermann Hesse, Martin Luther King Jr. preached similar approaches and was a contemporary of Greenleaf in the United States, but King is never mentioned in any of Greenleaf's original works.

 Critiques of the approach

 Researchers Farling, Stone, and Winston noted the lack of empirical evidence for servant leadership.
 The researchers presented servant leadership as a hierarchical model in a cyclical process.
 This consisted of behavioral (vision, service) and relational (influence, credibility, trust) components.
 However, this conceptualization made by these researchers did not differ from leadership theories such as transformational leadership.
 Researcher Polleys distinguished servant leadership from three predominant leadership paradigms: The Trait, Behavioral, and Contingency approaches to leadership.
-Polleys's views aligned with transforming leadership but, once again, made no distinctions among Charismatic, Transformational, and Servant Leadership.
+Polleys's views aligned with transforming leadership but, once again, made no distinctions among charismatic, transformational, and servant leadership.